Choosing a Business Name for your Massachusetts Business

 Research potential domain names as soon as possible so that you can figure out what trade names are available as domain names and which ones are not.
 For some businesses the unavailability of a domain name is a devastating blow and may result in a different trade name for the business.

-If you need help choosing a name, setting up a legal entity, or with any potential trademark issues discussed in this post, please contact my office.
-Use the contact form on my website or call me to schedule a free initial consultation.
+If you need help choosing a name, setting up a legal entity, or with any potential trademark issues discussed in this post, please contact me to schedule a consultation.